-Jarkko Saarinen is a Professor of Geography at the University of Oulu, Finland, and Distinguished Visiting Professor (Sustainability Management) at the University of Johannesburg, South Africa.
-His research interests include tourism and development, sustainability in tourism, climate change adaptation, tourism-community relations and nature conservation studies.
-He is Editor for the Tourism Geographies.
-His recent publications include edited/co-edited books: Tourism Enclaves (Routledge, 2021) and Resilient Destinations (Routledge, 2019).
+Jarkko Saarinen is Professor of Geography at the University of Oulu, Finland, and Distinguished Visiting Professor (Sustainability Management) at the University of Johannesburg, South Africa.
+His research interests include tourism and development, sustainability in tourism, climate change adaptation, tourism–community relations and nature conservation studies.
+He is Editor for Tourism Geographies.
+His recent publications include edited/co-edited books: Tourism Enclaves and Resilient Destinations.

 Jayne M. Rogerson is Associate Professor of Tourism at the School of Tourism and Hospitality, University of Johannesburg, South Africa.
 Her research interests include tourism accommodation, urban tourism, tourism history and sustainable tourism.
 Her most recent publications are two co-edited books: New Directions in South African Tourism Geographies and Urban Tourism in the Global South.